 I ran across a strange problem the other day with DFS.
 I needed to override the referral ordering for a namespace server, but the change wouldn’t take.
 I got a status of Error during the Commit changes task.
 In the detail, it showed

 Properties cannot be set on the namespace server \\SERVER.domain.local\Share.
 Access is denied.

 This error must be uncommon, because all of the search results are for a similar but differently worded error about changing the properties of a folder and that issue’s resolutions don’t apply here.

 I finally figured out the problem, and thought I’d share!

 If you looked at the other search results and forum postings and Microsoft KB articles, you probably went around and checked permissions on the target folders.
 If you’re here by now, then you know that it wasn’t the problem.

-Actually, the issue here doesn’t live on any of the individual namespace servers.
+Actually, this issue doesn’t live on any of the individual namespace servers.
 Instead it’s a permissions problem in the Active Directory objects used to store information about the DFS shares.
 The computer object for each namespace server in a namespace will have some permissions granted on that namespace’s object in AD.

 In my case, one of the computers was missing (I suspect that this was a side-effect of a swing migration, as the missing computer was a secondary domain controller that was demoted and then re-promoted after the migration, but that’s another story).